Getting your Missouri property and casualty license is the first step toward becoming a P&C insurance agent in Missouri.

 How long does it take to process a property and casualty insurance license application in Missouri?

-This process typically takes five to ten business days from the date you submit your application via the NIPR.
+It will take up to five to ten business days for you to become an insurance agent from the date you submit your application via the NIPR.

 Can I get a temporary property and casualty insurance agent license in Missouri?